Abmaxxx/abmaxxx/README.md

 - ☸️ Deploying multi-tier applications on Kubernetes (Deployments, Services, PVC, Ingress)
 - ⚙️ Building and automating CI/CD pipelines with GitHub Actions
 - ☁️ Working with AWS cloud infrastructure

 ---

+## 🚀 What I Do

+- 🐳 Containerize and orchestrate applications using Docker and Kubernetes
+- ☸️ Deploy multi-tier applications with full networking, persistent storage, and Ingress routing
+- ⚙️ Build CI/CD pipelines to automate application and infrastructure delivery
+- ☁️ Provision and manage cloud infrastructure on AWS

+---